molily/molily.de/_posts/2020-11-21-testing-angular.md

 In the testing Module, we declare the Pipe under test and the `HostComponent`.
 For the `TranslateService`, we provide the `FakeTranslateService` instead.
 Just like in a Component test, we create the Component and examine the rendered DOM.

+<aside class="margin-note">Sync and async translation</aside>

 What needs to be tested?
 Obviously, we need to check that `{% raw %}{{ key | translate }}{% endraw %}` evaluates to `key1`.
 There are two cases that needs to be tested though:

-As described above, `TranslatePipe`’s `transform` calls `TranslateService`’s `get`, which returns an Observable.
-If the translations are already loaded, the Observable completes immediately and `transform` is able to return the correct translation synchronously.
+1. The translations are already loaded.
+In this case, the the Observable returned by `TranslateService`’s `get` completes immediately. `transform` returns the correct translation synchronously.

-If the translations are pending, the Pipe returns `null` (or an outdated translation) and the Observable completes afterwards.
-A change detection cycle with a second call to `transform` is necessary to render to correct translation.
+2. The translations are pending. `transform` returns `null` (or an outdated translation).
+The Observable completes any time later.
+The change detection is triggered, `transform` is called the second time and returns the correct translation.

 In the test, we write specs for both scenarios: